Roasted Garlic and Rosemary Cauliflower

 With this method, gone will be the days of thin and watery mashed cauliflower.
 There’s plenty of healthy Keto fats in this recipe, which also makes it thick and super creamy.
 Pureeing it in a food processor really helps it get nice and smooth.

-This will soon become one of your favorite Keto side dishes and you’ll want to make different versions of it, changing up the flavors from time to time.
 It will pair with just about any protein, pot roast, chicken, pork, ham and even turkey!
 This is a perfect addition to your Thanksgiving, Resurrection Sunday or Christmas dinner table!

 • Cauliflower